Skip to main content

 LINSTOR ==> resource list

-LINSTOR’s storageClasses can also be configured to place replicas within the same zone by using the LINSTOR storageClass parameter replicasOnSame, naming the respective key and value pair.
+You can also configure LINSTOR storageClasses to place replicas within the same zone by using the LINSTOR storageClass parameter replicasOnSame, and specifying the key and value pair.

 cat << EOF > linstor-sc-on-same.yaml